wkantaros/aggregated-liquidity-prediction-markets/README.md

 third parties, and provides lucrative opportunites for market makers.

-*Note:* while this primarily focuses on sports betting, in practice this could be abstracted to other markets (GMX deploys very similar mechanichs, for example)
+*Note:* while this primarily focuses on sports betting, in practice this could be abstracted to other markets (GMX, Platypus, explore similar pooled liqudity concepts in derivitives + stablecoin space, for example)

 To bring this on-chain, three key features need to be solved for: